This Step: Get a Learner Permit

 B) Gather Required Documents and Permit Fees

-Once you turn 14 you can apply for an Alaska learner’s or instruction permit.
+Once you turn 14 years old you can apply for an Alaska learner’s or instruction permit.
 Bring the following with you to the AK DMV:

-- A completed Parental Consent Form (if you are younger than 18)
+- A completed Parental Consent (Form 433) (if you are younger than 18 years old)

 - Proof of legal name, date of birth, principal residence address and Social Security number (card or letter from the SSA)